Eleanor-W/KCI_for_FL/README.md

 The requirements.txt file lists required packages and versions.

-The code can be easily run by using the following command :
+The code can be easily run by using the following command and changing parameters as needed :

 python experiments.py --model=simple-cnn \
     --dataset=cifar10 \